cosmos/ibc/spec/ics-001-ics-standard/README.md

 - `misc` - A standard about miscellaneous / auxiliary features, e.g. message signing

 `author` - ICS author(s) & contact information (in order of preference: email, GitHub handle, Twitter handle, other contact methods likely to elicit response).
-           The first author is the primary "owner" of the ICS and is responsible for advancing it through the standardization process.
+           The first author is the primary "owner" of the ICS and is responsible for advancing it through the standardisation process.
            Subsequent author ordering should be in order of contribution amount.

 `created` - Date ICS was first created (`YYYY-MM-DD`)